 Last but not least, the mighty dandelion (Taraxacum spp., usually T. officinale) is at its best in early spring, before it has had the chance to become unpalatably bitter.

 You might know it better by its bright yellow flowers or wispy white seed heads, but its early spring greens are quite distinctive, too.
 Just look out for those uniquely toothy edges, from which the dandelion draws its name (French: dent-de-lion, "lion's tooth".)

 The entire dandelion plant is edible, from flower to leaf to root.
 In fact, the root - especially when roasted - makes a delicious herbal tea with potent medicinal properties.
 It's great for an upset stomach or indigestion.
 Early spring is a great time to harvest dandelion roots, before they've transferred all of their stored sugary energy up into new vegetative growth.

 This is really just a teeny, tiny sampling of what's out there waiting to be gathered in early spring.
-The diligent forager might also encounter ramps (wild leeks), stinging nettle, plantain, greenbriar and blackberry shoots, oyster mushrooms, morels, turkey tails, and so much more.
+The diligent forager might also encounter ramps (wild leeks), stinging nettle, plantain, greenbriar and blackberry shoots, oyster mushrooms, morels, and so much more.

 Diving into the wonderful world of wild foods can be intimidating, especially if you don't have much experience working with plants.

 The book was written with the absolute beginner in mind, and with the goal of getting you out into the world gathering wild foods right away.